bscott711/jitsu/docs/Jitsu Architecture Overview.md

 ### **Layer 2: AST-First Providers (The Eyes)**

-Providers (`jitsu.providers`) are specialized modules that extract information from the filesystem and environment using an AST-first policy.
+Providers (`jitsu.providers`) are specialized adapters that extract information from the filesystem and environment using an AST-first policy.

 * **`FileStateProvider` (`file`)**: Fallback for full source code text.
 * **`ASTProvider` (`ast`)**: Strips implementation details from Python files, providing structural skeletons. **Token Savings: 70-90%**.